trento-project/docs/coding-standards/javascript.md

 - Prefer factories created with [Fishery](https://github.com/thoughtbot/fishery) and [Faker](https://fakerjs.dev/) over fixtures to craft test data.
 - As a rule of thumb one should avoid mocking and creating spies wherever possible.

+### Storybook

+[Storybook](https://storybook.js.org/) is used to develop UI components in isolation.

+When writing UI components, every PR should have new Storybook stories attached or have existing ones updated.

 ## Books and guides

 - [MDN's JavaScript documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript) _is_ the only reliable source of truth about JavaScript on the web.